Whether it’s crafting a settlement or litigating in court, Attorney Summers and his team work tirelessly to achieve the result you desire.

 Want to discuss Contested Divorce?

 Attorney Summers works with spouses to settle their divorce through mediation, an increasingly popular way to resolve divorce issues in a non-adversarial manner.
 In divorce mediation, the parties sit down with a neutral third party (the mediator) to resolve divorce issues outside of the court system.

 Divorce mediation offers many advantages to a couple working through a divorce.
 Mediation almost always takes less time than litigating a divorce, especially for those couples who haven’t worked everything out in advance of the divorce.
 Divorce mediation also helps spouses tell each other what they want, without lawyers speaking for them or telling them what they should do.
 Mediators can help focus couples on present issues, rather than bringing up hurts from the past that can be unproductive in reaching an agreement.
 Another benefit to mediation is that it is private, unlike a court case.

 Divorce mediation is not for everyone.
 If couples are behaving too poorly around each other to work together in the same room, mediation may not be the best bet.
-Some couples are dealing with spousal abuse or substance abuse.
-In those situations, it’s probably best for an attorney to speak on each spouse’s behalf.
+For couples dealing with spousal and/or substance abuse, it’s probably best for an attorney to speak on each spouse’s behalf.

 Want to discuss Divorce Mediation?

 Attorney Summers utilizes his years of litigation experience to skillfully guide mediation clients towards a comprehensive settlement that will ultimately be approved by the court.